Have you ever been out and about on a cold night, only to come home and fire up your wood-stove or fireplace?

 Method #1: With an Axe or Maul

 Chopping your own wood with an axe or maul might seem rather intense and it can be.
-But it can also be a great way to stay in shape, too.
+However, it can also be a great way to stay in shape, too.

 1. Safety First